justcoded/goprerender/README.md

 #### Usage

+To run docker compose stack just run `make up`.

-The URL you want to load.
-Returns HTML by default.
+The prerender some URL you need to specify as query parameter, like this:

 ```
 http://localhost:3000/render?url=https://www.example.com/